davidkundi/docker_test/README.md

 ## I am using Ubuntu, you need a Linux distro or VirtualBox with a Linux distro image and create a virtual machine which you will work on.

-Open a terminal and download the gitpull.sh script or clone the repository.
+- Open a terminal and download the gitpull.sh script to your home directory or clone the repository.
+The permission should be set with "sudo chmod +x gitpull.sh"